jollybard/bloughe/README.md

 It serves a bunch of .md files in a `date_title.md` format; currently it does this in a not very typesafe way, however.

-The default directory is `/srv/blog/`.
-You can edit the relevant line in `src/Foundation.hs`.

-You must also edit the relevant information in `config/keter.yml`.

 You can see it live (as of Apr 29 2021) [here](http://bloughe.jollybard.net).

 ## Haskell Setup